Syntax Document

 Interacting with C

-Define the static libraries to be linked in the [links] section of package.toml:
+Define static libraries to be linked through [links] section in package.toml:

 [links]